Close

 Stretching from Italy’s border with France, all the way to the Adriatic Sea, the River Po is an Italian jewel that’s often overlooked.
 It meanders through the Italian countryside, tracking a glistening route through the history of the country.
 Bordering Italy’s longest river, are rice fields, vineyards, cities and stories dating all the way back to the glory days of the Roman empire.

 For your next visit (or even your first trip) to Italy, here's the Avventure Bellisime guide to why you should see the River Po.
+Love discovering Italy's lesser-known wonders?
+Check out our guide to Italy's best off-the-beaten-path destinations.

-Architecture on the River Po
+Discovering the River Po in North Italy

 There's a boulder at the source of the River Po, with the inscription 'Que Nasce il Po' (Here the Po is Born).
 Flowing over 400 miles of beautiful storied countryside, the River Po is dubbed Il Grande Fiume (the Great River) by locals.